 Google will never share this data without notifying you first and asking for your permission.
 You can manage these settings from your mobile device or from your desktop, although the settings pages might look different.

-Managing your applications on Android
+Manage your applications

 Works across different browsers